darwin-dcsa/darwin-dcsa.github.io/content/sports-societies.md

 <img src="{{site.baseurl | absolute_url}}/images/Societies/cheeseandwine.jpg" alt="[Cheese and Wine]"/>
 </div>

 Care to know your Camembert from your Castigliano?
 Your Burgundy from your Beaujolais?
 Fancy yourself as an Oenologist, a Sommelier or cheese fancier?
-The DCCWS is here to introduce your taste buds to a world of winery and creamery delights.
+The DCW&CS is here to introduce your taste buds to a world of winery and creamery delights.
 There will be tasting events throughout the year.
-Join the Facebook page for updates.
 <br><br>
+<strong>Contact:</strong> Sofia (skpd2), Patrick (pwh33)<br>
 </details>

 <!-- Yoga -->
 <details align="justify" style="text-align:justify">
   <summary><b>Yoga </b></summary>